 Several substantial changes were recently contributed by Yuri Astrakhan (working on test-perf, consolidation of tools and download-osm) with generous support from Elasticsearch.
 We also want to thanks other contributors like Jorge Sanz, Frédéric Rodrigo, Sergii Golubev, and Zeev Stadler to name a few.

-The next OpenMapTiles v3.12 release is planned for June, with feature freeze by end of May.
+The next OpenMapTiles v3.12 release is planned for September.
 If you are interested in the project, start by exploring the OpenMapTiles repository on GitHub and feel free to get involved.